theodo/theodo-pinpoint/README.md

 Theodo Pinpoint
 ===============

-Gives you the travel time matrix between every memeber of the Theodo team and all the potentiel new offices we are visiting
+Gives you the travel time matrix between every member of the Theodo team and all the potential new offices we are visiting